DarrenJCoxon/aad-edscape/README.md

 Sometimes the old code will cache so hard you need to reset the entire thing.
 To do this - View - Developer Tools - Application - Storage - Clear site data.
 Tick include third party cookies.

-## 5. Buying a web address and publishing your beautiful site
+## 5. Buying a web address and adding to your beautiful site

 1. Head over to [namecheap.com](http://namecheap.com) and buy your domain name of choice.
 TOP TIP - avoid .com unless it’s a weird name or you’re very wealthy.
 2. Inside the Namecheap domain name dashboard, choose Manage - Advanced DNS.
 You’ll be back here soon.